New race strategy: pay friends to dress up in bear costumes

 Single Digits Dept.

-Seahawks rookie RB Rashaad Penny flew to Philadelphia to have his broken pinkie repaired.
+Seahawks rookie RB Rashaad Penny flew to Philadelphia to have his broken index finger repaired.

 Surgeons had no trouble pegging him as an out-of-towner: It wasn’t a middle finger.